 2018-19 marks the finale of Mr. Bruno’s affiliation as a Domingo-Cafritz Young Artist with the Washington National Opera.
 He will have his role debuts at the WNO as Dottore Grenvil in La Traviata followed by the French General in Silent Night.
 In 2019, he will create the role of Daddy in WNO’s world-premiere of Taking Up Serpents by Kamala Sankaram and Jerre Dye as part of the American Opera Initiative.
 With the New Orleans Opera, he will star as Osmin in Abduction from the Seraglio.
 Back at WNO, he will cover the role of Méphistophélès in Faust, and then appears in the world-premiere of Liszt’s lost opera, Sardanapale, performing Beleso at the Library of Congress.
+In the summer, he returns to Des Moines Metro Opera for Colline in La bohème and the First Apprentice in Wozzeck.

 In 2017-18, Mr. Bruno performed Il frate in Don Carlo, Don Basilio in The Barber of Seville, the King in The Little Prince, the Sodbuster in the world premiere of Missy Mazzoli and Royce Vavrek’s Proving Up, and covered Melisso in Alcina.
 With the Washington Concert Opera, he debuted as Il Priore in Bellini’s La Straniera and appeared as Il viscount di Suze in Donizetti’s Maria di Rohan under the baton of Mo.
 Antony Walker.
 Mr. Bruno also debuted at The Glimmerglass Festival, performing Don Basilio in The Barber of Seville and The French General in Silent Night.